greg-js/arch-wiki-md-repo/wiki/_content/english/List of applications.md

 #### Backup programs

-See the main article: [Backup programs](/index.php/Backup_programs "Backup programs").
+See the main article: [Synchronization and backup programs](/index.php/Synchronization_and_backup_programs "Synchronization and backup programs").

 See also [Wikipedia:Comparison of backup software](https://en.wikipedia.org/wiki/Comparison_of_backup_software "wikipedia:Comparison of backup software").